 R = (5v / 0.030A) = 166.66Ω.

-Each byte is prepended with a synchronization pad and transmission occurs LSB-first.
-The first bit is a longer than standard logic 1 followed by a standard logic 0.
-The reception method is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a logic 0.
+PJDL byte transmission is composed by 10 bits and occurs LSB-first.
+The 2 most significant bits are a longer than standard logic 1 followed by a standard logic 0, they are called synchronization pad and they are used to obtain binary sampling synchronization.
+The 8 least significant bits contain information.
+The reception technique is based on finding a logic 1 which duration is equal or acceptably shorter than the expected synchronization pad's duration, synchronizing to its falling edge and ensuring that it is followed by a standard logic 0.
 If this pattern is detected, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.

 __________ ___________________________ | SyncPad | Byte | |______ |___ ___ _____ | | | | | | | | | | | | | 1 | 0 | 1 | 0 0 | 1 | 0 | 1 1 | 0 | |__|___|___|___|_____|___|___|_____|___| | Minimum acceptable HIGH padding bit duration